 YouTube lawyer Andrew Schapiro repeatedly told the court that there was no evidence of a single clip that infringed copyright that YouTube did not take down out of 63,000 clips at issue.

 For the past decade, media companies have sought to win Internet viewers without ceding control of TV shows, movies and music.
-The issue is more pressing with new devices on the market such as Apple Inc's Apple TV and services like Netflix trying to bring TV and movies from the Internet to TV sets.
+The issue is more pressing with new devices on the market such as Apple Inc's

 In what was seen as a test of the 1998 Digital Millennium Copyright Act, Viacom sued YouTube four years ago.
 Stanton ruled that YouTube was protected under the statute because it took down videos posted by users when it received notices of violations.